Skip to content

 How we approach gas suppression system.

 Some rooms cannot tolerate a sprinkler discharge — a data hall, a UPS and panel room, a rare-book archive, a control room.
 For those spaces the suppressant has to flood the enclosure, smother the fire and then ventilate away without leaving a residue on the equipment.
+This is the scope tender documents and consultants often name a clean agent flooding system: a total-flooding design in which a clean agent — an HFC such as HFC-227ea, a fluoroketone-class agent, or an inert-gas blend — fills the sealed enclosure to a calculated concentration and holds it there.
 We design every clean-agent system from an enclosure integrity assessment and an agent-concentration calculation: the volume of the protected space, the design concentration the chosen agent needs to hold, and the hold-time the room can actually maintain once the gas is in.
 Agent selection — chemical clean-agent, fluorinated ketone, inert blend or, where personnel are excluded, CO2 — follows from the room's contents, occupancy and ventilation, not from whichever cylinder is easiest to source.

 On site the work is treated as a sealed-enclosure exercise.
 Detection is cross-zoned so a single faulty detector cannot dump the agent, the discharge nozzles are positioned for even distribution, and a door-fan integrity test confirms the room holds the agent for the required period before the system is signed off.
 Abort stations, manual release, audible and visible pre-discharge warning and interlocks to HVAC dampers and door-holders are programmed against a written cause-and-effect matrix and tested, not assumed.
 We coordinate the gas system with the wider fire-alarm and detection scope so the panel sees the discharge and the building responds as one.
 The AMC covers cylinder weight and pressure checks, detector testing and periodic door-fan re-validation.
 Readiness is our deliverable; final approval rests with the AHJ/consultant, so verify with the AHJ/consultant.